ldesplat/neo4j-driver/README.md

 Be warned, there are many issues.

+## Roadmap

+- Provide streaming support to transaction endpoint responses
+- Allow to change resultDataContents -> Should be part of options object
+- Provide logging hooks
+- Provide events such as (Transaction about to expire soon, Transaction expired, Log Happened)
+- Expose Expiry time in transact object

 ## API Usage

 This module has not been published to npm but let's assume it is called `neo4j-js`